 After LSR injection, the air trapped in the mold cavity is compressed when the mold is closed and finally discharged in the aeration groove during the mold filling process.
 If the air can not be completely discharged, it will remain in the plastic material, causing part of the product to produce white edges.

-The injection nozzle is controlled by needle valve for forward flow.
-At present, many manufacturers can provide injection nozzles with air switch as standard equipment and can set them in various parts of the mold.
+The injection nozzle is controlled by a needle valve for forwarding flow.
+At present, many manufacturers can provide injection nozzles with air switches as standard equipment and can set them in various parts of the mold.
 Some die makers have developed an open cold runner system that is so small that multiple injection points (and thus full of the cavity) are placed in an extremely limited mold space.
-This technology enables the mass production of high quality silicone rubber products without separating the injection ports.
+This technology enables the mass production of high-quality silicone rubber products without separating the injection ports.

 It is important to form an effective temperature interval between the hot cavity and the cold runner.
 If the runner is too hot, the compound may start vulcanization before injection.
 But if it cools too much, the plastic absorbs too much heat from the mold’s gate area to cure it completely.

-The inner surface of mold cavity has great influence on the finish of products.
+The inner surface of the mold cavity has a great influence on the finish of products.
 The most obvious is that the molded product will completely match the cavity surface.
-Moulds for transparent products shall be made of polished steel.
-The Nickel steel which surface treated offers high abrasion resistant makes PTFE stripping easier.
+Molds for transparent products shall be made of polished steel.
+The surface-treated nickel steel offers high abrasion resistance makes PTFE stripping easier.

-LSR is molded by electric heating, usually by belt type electric heater, tube type heater or heating plate.
-The key is to make the temperature field of the whole mould evenly distributed to promote the uniform curing of LSR.
+LSR is molded by electric heating, usually by belt type electric heater, tube type heater, or heating plate.
+The key is to make the temperature field of the whole mold evenly distributed to promote the uniform curing of LSR.
 On large molds, it is economical and effective to heat when pushing oil temperature control heating.